museumcomputernetwork/mcn-2020-git-haiku/index.md

-In the cicada's cry
+In the sea-surf edge
-A frog jumps in -
+even the crickets' singing
-Murmuring Mogami
+Moon-lighted mountains!